ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    :language: java
    :datafile: pokemon.csv

-   Design the class Pokemon that has at least 3 attributes that can be found in the Pokemon file, including its name, type1, and imagefile, and any other attributes from the file that you would like.
+   **Pokemon ArrayList:** Design the class Pokemon that has at least 3 attributes that can be found in the Pokemon file, including its name, type1, and imagefile, and any other attributes from the file that you would like.
 Write a constructor and getters for these attributes.
 Then, read in the data from the pokemon file, split each line, and save the data in an ``ArrayList`` of Pokemon objects.
 Write a ``findType`` method that loops through the ArrayList to find the Pokemon of a type given as the argument and prints out their names and images.
    ~~~~
    import java.io.*;
    import java.nio.file.*;